 Turkey Highly Inflationary - Under ASC 830, Foreign Currency Matters ("ASC 830"), a highly inflationary economy is one that has cumulative inflation of approximately 100% or more over a three-year period.
 Effective April 1, 2022, we classified Turkey as highly inflationary.
-In accordance with ASC 830, starting with the second quarter of 2022, we will begin to use the U.S. dollar as our functional currency in Turkey, which historically utilized the Turkish lira as the functional currency.
-The impacted net sales for the three months ended March 31, 2022 and total assets at March 31, 2022 represented less than 1% of our consolidated net sales and total assets, respectively.
+In accordance with ASC 830, starting with the second quarter of 2022, we began to utilize the U.S. dollar as our functional currency in Turkey, which historically utilized the Turkish lira as the functional currency.
+Application of the guidance in ASC 830 did not have a material impact on our condensed consolidated financial statements for the three and nine months ended September 30, 2022.
+The impacted net sales for the three and nine months ended September 30, 2022 and total assets at September 30, 2022 represented less than 1% of our consolidated net sales and total assets, respectively.

-The interim results of operations, comprehensive earnings and cash flows for the three months ended March 31, 2022 are not necessarily indicative of the results to be expected for the full fiscal year or any other future period.
+The interim results of operations and comprehensive earnings for the three and nine months ended September 30, 2022, and cash flows for the nine months ended September 30, 2022, are not necessarily indicative of the results to be expected for the full fiscal year or any other future period.